pat-schmitt/goodbye_glaciers/_i18n/en/methods.md

 fewer glaciers survive until the end of the century.

-Changing the definition from a 10% threshold to a 5% threshold results in glaciers being 'mostly gone', in the median, four years later, but this can be up to 34 years later.
-For approximately 40 glaciers, the remaining glacier mass in 2100 is between 5% and 10%, meaning these glaciers would survive until the end of the century under the 5% threshold.
+Changing the definition from a 10% threshold to a 5% threshold results in glaciers being 'mostly gone', in the median, four years later, and max.
+34 years later.
+For approximately 40 glaciers, the remaining glacier volume in 2100 is between 5% and 10%, meaning these glaciers would survive until the end of the century under the 5% threshold.